hdp1972be-svg/ringbuff/README.md

 - No dependencies.
 Core library uses only stdint.h, stddef.h, stdbool.h, and <stdatomic.h>.
 No libc, no POSIX, no allocation.
 - Caller provides both the control block and the scratchpad.
 - Fast. ~22 ns for a full acquire/publish/consume/release cycle on x86_64, at any slot size from 64 B to 8 KB and any capacity from 64 to
-- Saturates memory bandwidth around 15 GB/s at 2 KB payloads.
+- Saturates memory bandwidth around 15 GB/s at 2 KB payloads. (see benchmarks)
-- Correct.
-Validated under ThreadSanitizer (no races) and AddressSanitizer + UBSan (no UB, no out-of-bounds).
+- Validated under ThreadSanitizer (no races) and AddressSanitizer + UBSan (no UB, no out-of-bounds).
 2 M-item SPSC stress test with no loss, no duplication, strict FIFO.
 - Small.
 Static library is a few KB.
 RB_SINGLE_THREADED=1 compiles away atomics and barriers, leaving a plain circular FIFO with a mask.
 - Cross-compile ready.
 CMake toolchain files for ARM Linux and Android arm64 are included.
 No host assumptions in the core.
 - Configurable at compile time and runtime.
 Compile-time macros change ABI (entry type, cache-line padding, stats).
 Runtime setters override policy (capacity, limit, thresholds, callbacks, stack sizes)  without recompiling.